xp44mm/FslexFsyacc/references/Flex and Bison/CHAPTER 3 Using Bison.md

 [0-9]+"."[0-9]*{EXP}? |
 "."?[0-9]+{EXP}? { yylval.d = atof(yytext); return NUMBER; }
 \n      { return EOL; }
 "//".*
 [ \t]   { /* ignore whitespace */ }
 .       { yyerror("Mystery character %c\n", *yytext); }
 %%
 ```

 The lexer, shown in Example 3-3, is a little simpler than the version in Chapter 1.
 We use a common idiom for the single-character operators, handling them all with the same rule that returns `yytext[0]`, the character itself, as the token.
 We do still have names for `NUMBER` and `EOL`.
-We also handle floating-point numbers, using a version of the pattern from Chapter 2, and change the internal representation of numbers to double.
+We also handle floating-point numbers, using a version of the pattern from Chapter 2, and change the internal representation of numbers to `double`.

-Since yylval is now a union, the double value has to be assigned to yylval.d.
+Since `yylval` is now a union, the double value has to be assigned to `yylval.d`.
 (Flex does not automate the management of token values as bison does.)

 Example 3-4.
 C routines for AST calculator